-Epson Perfection V30 flatbed scanner review
+Epson Perfection V30 full review

 Dedicated scanners appear to be something of a dying breed thanks to a combination of digital photography and all-in-one multifunction printers.
 That's a pity, as for digitising old photos, artwork, documents and ephemera, dedicated scanners still have an important role to play.
 The Perfection V30 is a recent addition to an award-winning range from Epson that does one thing very well, rather than several things okay.